trsonic/nvsonic-head-tracker/README.md

 - Jacek Majer - PhD Student at Warsaw University of Technology, Poland

 The Arduino code is based on the following project: https://github.com/rpicopter/ArduinoMotionSensorExample

+Also thanks to Rémi Janot and Charles Verron for their contribution!